 Making the drink yourself is actually a relatively simple process.
 If you know how to brew a pot of coffee, lightly whip some cream, and buy a bottle of Irish whiskey, you’re ahead of the game.
 Despite the short ingredient list, though, there’s a bit of prep work you’ll want to do beforehand.

 First, decide whether you want to use granulated brown sugar or brown sugar simple syrup.
-With a few notable exceptions, we generally prefer to use syrup in cocktails, because you don’t have to worry about ending up with a sugary slush at the bottom of your glass if it doesn’t dissolve properly.
+With a few notable exceptions, we generally prefer to use syrup in cocktails to avoid that sugary slush at the bottom of your glass.
 Since the Irish Coffee is hot and contains a lot of water, though, that shouldn’t be an issue.

 Next, you’ll want to get the whipped cream ready.
 While you’re certainly welcome to use the stuff that comes in a can, the classic recipe is made with unsweetened cream, which you’re better off making yourself.
 The texture is smoother, and we figure there’s enough sugar in this drink as it is.

-Simply take a pint of heavy whipping cream, put it in a bowl, and go to town on it for a minute or two with an electric hand mixer.
-It’s fairly easy to eyeball the consistency, so whip it until it’s as fluffy as you’d like.
+Simply take some heavy whipping cream, put it in a bowl, and go to town on it for a minute or two with an electric hand mixer.
+Or throw some in a shaker, and give it a vigorous shake.
+It’s fairly easy to eyeball the consistency, so whip until it’s as fluffy as you’d like.
 There’s no need to let the cream “age” like they did in the ’50s, unless you’re really going for authenticity.